anar1k/oligamer/README.md

 # The first project

-I made a store based on the layout with HTML and CSS
+An application based on HTML and CSS layout